-GB7DR is not currently connected to the South West Cluster but is otherwise fully operational.
+GB7DR is intermittently connected to the South West Cluster.

 20/03/16 There has been an Intermittent problem with the Internet connection and the link to the SW Cluster for some time.
 During the last site visit the Repeater was changed and everything seemed to be working well but after a few hours the Internet connection failed again.It is now believed to be caused by problems with the Intranet at the site and this is proving hard to resolve.

 12/05/16 The Repeater Keeper has promised to sort out the Internet connection as soon as possible and restore GB7DR to the South West Cluster but at the moment it is still not known how long this will take.

 12/09/16 The Keeper will try to restore a full Internet connection in the next 7-10 days that will be independent of the on-site LAN as all attempts to get it working properly have failed.

 22/10/16 Regretfully, the Internet Connection has still not been accomplished.
 Currently, a discussion is taking place that hopefully will resolve the problem for the long term.
 This page will be updated as soon as there is anything more to report.

 20/02/17 Jon, G7ICH is now the Keeper and has recently made some changes to the Internet Connection.
 At the time of this posting everything seems to be working well.

 21/02/17 Unfortunately the Internet connection is still intermittent but John, G7ICH is working hard to resolve the problem.
 At the time of this posting it was working correctly again.